- Mark Chopping, Montclair State University

 The data generated will not only provide a more precise picture of rates of change in shrub abundance and how this impacts summer tundra albedo but will also have utility for other ABoVE remote sensing initiatives that use imagery acquired at lower spatial resolutions (aerial acquisitions, Landsat, MODIS, MISR, VIIRS); and for other tundra researchers.

-NASA's Arctic-Boreal Vulnerability Experiment (ABoVE) Campaign (http://above.nasa.gov) will take place in Alaska and western Canada during the next 5 to 8 years.
-ABoVE will seek a better understanding of the vulnerability and resilience of ecosystems and society to this changing environment, as Climate change in the Arctic and Boreal region is unfolding faster than anywhere else on Earth, resulting in reduced Arctic sea ice, thawing of permafrost soils, decomposition of long-frozen organic matter, widespread changes to lakes, rivers, coastlines, and alterations of ecosystem structure and function.
+NASA’s Arctic-Boreal Vulnerability Experiment (ABoVE) Campaign (http://above.nasa.gov) will take place in Alaska and western Canada during the next five to eight years.
+ABoVE will seek a better understanding of the vulnerability and resilience of ecosystems and society to this changing environment, as climate change in the Arctic and Boreal region is unfolding faster than anywhere else on Earth, resulting in reduced Arctic sea ice, thawing of permafrost soils, decomposition of long-frozen organic matter, widespread changes to lakes, rivers, coastlines, and alterations of ecosystem structure and function.